xenofront/terraform-ansible-hetzner/README.md

 ## Access the server from container

-To access the remote server, you need to execute the following commands.
+To access the remote server from the container, you need to execute the following commands.

 1. Start the ssh-agent
     ```bash